Doctoral Training Centres and Partnerships

 South East Network for Social Sciences (SeNSS)

 Covering a wide range of social science disciplines and related multidisciplinary areas, this doctoral training partnership comprises 10 UK universities, including Reading.

-Studentships for 2017/18 relate to pathways in development studies; economics; education; human geography; linguistics; management and business studies; political science and international studies; psychology and socio-legal studies.
+Studentships pathways are normally available in development studies; economics; education; human geography; linguistics; management and business studies; political science and international studies; psychology and socio-legal studies.